pingcap/docs/tidb-cloud/set-up-private-endpoint-connections.md

         ![Verify endpoint service](/media/tidb-cloud/private-endpoint/create-endpoint-2.png)

     4. After the service name is verified, under **VPC**, select your VPC in the drop-down list.
 Then the pre-populated **Subnets** area is displayed.
-    5. In the **Subnets** area, select the availabilty zones where your TiDB cluster is located.
+    5. In the **Subnets** area, select the availability zones where your TiDB cluster is located.
 Then click **Create endpoint** at the bottom of the page.

         ![Create endpoint service 2](/media/tidb-cloud/private-endpoint/create-endpoint-3.png)